NoBdr07/Testez-une-application-full-stack/README.md

 ### Back-end Tests
 #### Unit Tests

-To run the back-end tests with Mockito and generate a coverage report:
+To run the back-end tests and generate a coverage report:
 ```
 mvn clean test
 ```